Tiergarten (park): Post-re-unification

-The Tiergarten's culture began to stagnate until the fall of the Berlin Wall in 1989.
+The Tiergarten's culture began to stagnate until the fall of the Berlin Wall in 1990.
 After the reunification of East and West Berlin in 1990, many of the outskirts of the park changed drastically.
 For instance, along the streets that border the southern boundary of the park, dilapidated embassy buildings that had stood for decades were reoccupied and others were rebuilt from the ground up, such as the Nordic embassies.
 On the northern border the new German Chancellery was built, along with office buildings for the everyday work of the delegates.
 The Reichstag was refurbished with a new, glass dome that has become a popular tourist attraction.
 Several overgrown areas that had been used for picnics and football were replaced with open spaces and grassy lawns that have added to the prestige of the park.
 Due to its status as a garden memorial of the city of Berlin, encroachment onto the Tiergarten from businesses and residents has been illegal since 1991.

-A large tunnel, commissioned in 2006, has been built under the Tiergarten, allowing easy movement from north to south for motor vehicles, trams, and more recently S-Bahn trains.
+The Tiergartentunnel, commissioned in 2006, has been built under the Tiergarten, allowing easy movement from north to south for motor vehicles, trams, and more recently S-Bahn trains.
 The original proposal for the tunnel was met with great opposition from environmentalists, who believed the vegetation would be damaged due to shifts in ground-water levels; in fact, the first plans for construction were denied by a court order.

 Two memorial monuments are located towards the eastern end of the park—the Memorial to Homosexuals Persecuted Under Nazism, built 2008, and the Memorial to the Sinti and Roma Victims of National Socialism, built 2012.

+On 25 July 2026, the Berlin Pride van attack took place in the park.